A massive visual tapestry synthesizing modern conceptions of our place in the universe with those of the Ancient Greeks.

 Some of her classmates had been making fun of her fascination with Greek Mythology.
 She had been reading the Percy Jackson book series at the time and believed that the gods and goddesses were real.

-For years, I had been creating artwork for her, and immediately thought of creating something along those lines for her.
+For years, I had been creating artwork for her, and immediately thought of depicting her as a goddess.
 I knew only a little about mythology.
 I had heard of Apollo, Athena and maybe a few others, but that was about it.
 I was pretty sure Zeus was the guy with the lightning.

 Since my daughter and I are both pretty goofy, it didn’t take any coaxing when I asked if she wanted to grab whatever fruit we had in the kitchen, put it on her head and pretend she was a Greek Goddess.